1) Program opens with a basic explanation and introduction of the topic

 Understand past, present, and future.

 Understand people construct knowledge of the past from multiple and various types of sources.

 Understand past, present, and future time in relation to historical events.

 Understand that primary sources such as artifacts, photographs, and documents are used to learn about the past.

 Understand various institutions, ideas, values, and behavior patterns change over time.

 3rd-5th Grade History

-Understand historical patterns, periods of times, and the relationships among these elements.
+Understand historical patterns, periods of time, and the relationships among these elements.

 Understand differences in life today compared to life in the past.

 Understand how and why people create, maintain, or change systems of power, authority, and governance.